dswah/pyGAM/README.md

 <img src=imgs/pygam_basis.png>

 GAMs extend generalized linear models by allowing non-linear functions of features while maintaining additivity.

-Since the model is additive, it is easy to examine the effect of each $$X_i$$ on $$y$$ individually while holding all other predictors constant.
+Since GAMs are additive, it is easy to examine the effect of each $$X_i$$ on $$y$$ individually while holding all other predictors constant.

-The result is a very flexible model, where it is easy to incorporate prior knowledge and control overfitting.
+As a result, GAMs are a class of very flexible and interpretable models, which also make it is easy to incorporate prior knowledge and control overfitting.

 ## Citing pyGAM
 Please consider citing pyGAM if it has helped you in your research or work: